Is Fort Howard Park in Baltimore Haunted?

 Park police patrol the grounds daily.

-When entering Fort Howard, the cool thing is you get to see all the old, abandoned historic buildings located on the property.
+When entering the park, the cool thing is that you get to see all the old, abandoned historic buildings located on the property.
 I love history, and experiencing a landmark place like Fort Howard is an honor.

 I would probably say so.
-Wherever you have death, anxiety, and fear, you will have a haunted location.
-It would be an experience to gather a Paranormal Research team to stay the weekend there and report on what they find.
+Wherever you have death, anxiety, and fear, you will have a paranormal location.
+It would be an experience to gather a Paranormal Research team to stay there over the weekend and report on what they find.

 Zak Bagans and the Ghost Adventures team investigated Fort Arthur in the Battle of Los Angeles episode.
 Abandoned forts and prisons are known to be haunting places for restless spirits.